JeffHeard/ga_spatialnosql/README.rst

     # this can also be a JSON string or a python dict

-The find_features syntax does not require a GeoJSON document, so long as there is a "properties" containing a query spec that is a valid MongoDB query spec.
-However if it is a GeoJSON document, there are a myriad of query options.
+The find_features syntax does not require a GeoJSON document, so long as there is a "properties" containing a query spec that contains a valid query spec in "query" and otherwise contains any or all of the keyword arguments available in PyMongo's find() method However if it is a GeoJSON document, there are a myriad of query options.
 A geographic query must have at a minimum a "type" of "Feature", a "geometry" property, and in the "properties" property, you must have a "geographic_operator".
 Supported values for the geographic operator are those supported in Spatialite 3.0.1.
-For more information, consult the spatialite
+For more information, consult the spatialite documentation:
-documentation:

     * relate - Relation (must have a "relation" property in the query as well
     * bboverlaps - Bounding box overlaps